Qcloud1223/COMP461905/Instructions.md

 prot |= (first_segment->prot && PF_R)?
 PROT_READ : 0;
 prot |= (first_segment->prot && PF_W)?
 PROT_WRITE : 0;
 prot |= (first_segment->prot && PF_X)?
 PROT_EXEC : 0;
-void *start_addr = mmap(NULL, ALIGN_UP(first_segment->p_memsz, getpagesize()), prot,
+// NULL means "allow OS to pick up address for you" void *start_addr = mmap(NULL, ALIGN_UP(first_segment->p_memsz, getpagesize()), prot,
      MAP_FILE | MAP_PRIVATE, fd, first_segment->offset);
 ```
+Few things you need know:

-One subtle thing you need to notice is that `PF_R` is used to signify a *segment* has read permission,
+- `PF_R` is used to signify a *segment* has read permission,
 while `PROT_READ` is used to show a *virtual memory page* has read permission.
 We need to convert that when calling `mmap()`.

+- `mmap()` has alignment requirement, expecting the beginning and end of this call
+exactly on a page boundary(you should understand this after learing virtual memory).
+The macros `ALIGN_UP` and `ALIGN_DOWN` in `src/MapLibrary.c` are prepared for that,
+and you may want to double check the first two arguments.

+- Due to the *position-independent* feature, code in shared library often use PC-relative
+address to access a function/variable.
+This implicitly demands segments to be mapped at
+the address according to the program header table(remember VirtAddr?).
+Though the address of the first mappingdoes not matter(like `NULL` above),
+the following mappings probably need fixed address.

 Alright, the memory mappings are now ready to go.
 Now, to make `FindSymbol` able to find a function provided by this library,